Misadventures (Pierce the Veil album): Background and recording

+In mid-May 2014, the musicians began their songwriting efforts at the studio in South Park, San Diego.
+There, the first riffs for "Sambuka" and "Song for Isabelle" were created.
+In May 2014, Pierce the Veil started pre-production for the new record.
+On June 5, 2014, Tony Perry and Vic Fuentes announced that they would be flying to New Jersey to begin recording their new album with producer Dan Korneff.
+The album was recorded at Sonic Debris Recording Studio on Long Island, New York, and was produced by Korneff, who previously worked with the band on Collide with the Sky.
+Fuentes stated that “It was exciting to do another record with Dan [Korneff], we had gotten to know him really well on [our previous album], so there wasn’t that initial period where you’re trying to get to know each other.
+We just dove in and started to make music right away.”
+On August 4, 2014, the recordings of drums and electric bass were finished.
+The band wrote a total of thirteen tracks.
+After the group had finished writing and composing eleven tracks, they went into the studio and noticed that two songs would not fit into the album concept, so they wrote two new songs for the album, "Sambuka" and "Song for Isabelle".
+They were discarded and rewritten during Vic Fuentes' stay at the studio of David Hodges, a former Evanescence member, during pre-production of the song "Circles".

+Recording and correcting Fuentes' vocal tracks took two months of studio time longer than originally planned.
+As a result, Vic Fuentes had to take the recording equipment with him on the first leg of their world tour with Sleeping with Sirens to do further work on the album there.

 Commenting on the band's progression in songwriting ability, Vic Fuentes stated that “[Pierce the Veil] went into this record wanting to top the last one, which we try to do with every record, and we kept setting the bar higher and higher.”

 Album title

 When questioned by Rock Sound on the meaning behind the album's title, lead vocalist Vic Fuentes stated that "it sort of represents our lives over the last couple of years of making this record.
 All the different steps that were taken, the different places it took us.
 Places where we wrote, places where we recorded, places where we lived, every unexpected turn that this whole thing brought us.
 It was one of those things where you set out with a plan and you know that sometimes things don’t go the way that you planned.
 That’s sort of what happened.
 There were all these different, unexpected turns that came our way, and us trying to find the end of the album.
 That’s what that title represented."